Premium Brands Holdings Corporation (PBH) - Total Liabilities

 Liability Composition Analysis (1996–2025)

 This chart breaks down Premium Brands Holdings Corporation's total liabilities into key components over time: long-term debt, short-term debt, other current liabilities, and other non-current liabilities.
 Toggle between absolute values and percentage view to see how the composition has shifted.
+For the full company profile including market capitalisation, see PBH stock market capitalisation.

 Liquidity & Leverage Metrics